NavenAllen/AWS-SAA-C03-Course/14-HA-and-Scaling/notes.md

 ALB can support a wide array of targets.
 An individual target can be a member of multiple groups.

+### Application Load Balancer (ALB)

+ALB is a layer 7 - only on HTTP and/or HTTP, nothing else

+Can understand Layer 7 content

+HTTP HTTP SSL/TLS always terminated on ALB and broken, new connection to application

+ALBs are slower than NLB

+ALBs have rules that decided what to do and processed in priority order

+### Network Load Balancer (NLB)

+Layer 4 device, cant understand HTTP or HTTPS

+Really fast, default to this for any non http/s

+Unbroken Encryption

-#### ALB Exam Powerup
+#### When to use ALB or NLB

-**Targets** are lambda functions or EC2 instances that are directed towards.

-Rules are path based or host based.

-Support EC2, EKS, Lambda, HTTPS, HTTP/2 and websockets

-ALB can use SNI for multiple SSL certs - host based rules

-AWS does not suggest using Classic Load Balancer (CLB), these are legacy.
+- Unbroken Encryption: NLB
+- Static IP for whitelisgin: NLB
+- Fastest Perfromance: NLB
+- Not HTTP/S: NLB
+- Privatelink: NLB

+ANYTHING ELSE: ALB

 ### Launch Configuration and Templates

-LC and LT key concepts.
-They are documents which allow you to config an EC2 instance in advance.
-You can configure userdata and IAM role along with networking and security groups.
+LC and LT key concepts:
+- They are documents which allow you to config an EC2 instance in advance.
+- You can configure userdata and IAM role along with networking and security groups.
+- NOT editable but LC has versions

 Launch templates
 - Provide T2/T3 Unlimited, placement groups with more.